-The east-west striking Celt Bay Fault was visually observed in the coastal strip to the east of Bantamsklip, but geophysical evidence for the NW continuation of the Celt Bay Fault is tenuous and displacement across the fault appears limited.
+Previously identified features include the Celt Bay and Blomerus faults.
+The east-west striking Celt Bay Fault was visually observed in the coastal strip to the east of Bantamsklip, but geophysical evidence for the northwest continuation of the Celt Bay Fault is tenuous and displacement across the fault appears limited.
 There is at present no evidence that the fault is capable and a conclusion as to the age of last movement on this Cretaceous-age fault may only be reached following detailed investigation of the relationships between bedrock and Cenozoic-age cover sediments in excavations within the Site Area.

-Geophysical evidence for the existence of the postulated "Blomerus Fault" is poor and this feature is interpreted to represent a palaeo-shoreline located at +50m (De Beer, 2007b; Siegfried et al., 2008).
+Geophysical evidence for the existence of the postulated "Blomerus Fault" is poor and this feature is interpreted to represent a palaeo-shoreline located at +50 m (De Beer, 2007b; Siegfried et al., 2008).

-A number of new features are reported below.
-A few, of the clear dyke-related lineaments within the Site Area were interpreted as fault displacement of magnetic anomalies (Havenga and Raath,,2007), but the majority of these cannot convincingly be interpreted as faults (De Beer, 2007b), and should be considered potential faults only.
+A few, lineaments within the Site Area were interpreted as fault displacement of magnetic anomalies (Havenga and Raath,,2007).
+However, many of these may also be related to buried dykes and the majority of these cannot convincingly be interpreted as faults (De Beer, 2007b), but should be considered potential faults only.

 A preliminary structural interpretation by De Beer (2007b) of the multibeam imagery delineated a number of fractures that may line up with inferred small faults shown in the 1:5,000 scale coastal strip map for Bantamsklip (Andreoli et al., 1989b).
 The fractures have been given the name of the "Bantamsklip fracture set", which recent investigations (Siegfried at al., 2008) interpreted as a fault called the Bantamsklip Fault.
-This fault consists of a NE trending zone of intensely brecciated quartzite approximately 50 m wide and display no evidence of being capable.
+This fault consists of a northeast trending zone of intensely brecciated quartzite approximately 50 m wide and display no evidence of being capable.

-A new feature labelled BM1, the "Bantamsklip south offshore feature" occurs as an E striking negative topographic lineament cutting bedrock near the SW boundary of the Site Area.
-It is most probably a fault, but its relationship to sediment cover in the SE part of the survey area is not currently clear.
+A new feature labelled BM1, the "Bantamsklip south offshore feature" occurs as an east striking negative topographic lineament cutting bedrock near the southwest boundary of the Site Area.
+It is most probably a fault, but its relationship to sediment cover in the southeast part of the survey area is not currently clear.